CELL PHONE Forensics

 More and more people, plaintiffs and defendants alike, leave their electronic footprints on the Internet in web-based email messages outside corporate servers.
 Are you collecting the most important messages for your motion hearings and trials?

 What a digital document’s secrets can tell you about the person who wrote it is often more important than reading it.
-How can you leverage document evidence to prove your next claim?
+How can you leverage digital document evidence to prove your next claim?